hullm/Covid-Screening/README.md

 sudo apt install -y apache2
 ```

 Ubuntu's UncomplicatedFirewall may be enabled.
 If so we need allow Apache through the firewall.
-You can see if it's is enabled using the following command.
+You can see if it's enabled using the following command.

 ```bash
 sudo ufw status verbose